Temporary leave from medical practice: Insights and tips from Dr Mayhew

 For more information on these types of insurance and others, or to review your coverage, you can speak to one of our Insurance Advisors at Doctors of BC.

-College notification and license requirements
+College notification and licence requirements

 You must notify the College of Physicians and Surgeons of BC when taking a temporary leave.
 Prior notification is required but is situation dependent.
 For more personalized information contact the College or the Physician Health Program.
 Disclosing temporary leave to the College is valuable for your own protection.